C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ ReserveDynamic method inverts the order of the elements in a sequence.

-In this example, we will select customers and filter them dynamically by their countries.
-Then we will reverse the returned list order.
+In this example, we will create a list of product and then we will reverse the list order.

 LINQ SelectDynamic Method